Rotating without Seeing:

 RSS 2023

-arXiv Video
+arXiv Video Code

 We present Touch Dexterity, a new system that can perform in-hand object rotation using only touching without seeing the object.